-PLEASE NOTE: This document applies to v1.3 version and not to the latest stable release v1.6Documentation for other releases can be found by using the version selector in the left bottom of any doc page.
+PLEASE NOTE: This document applies to v1.3 version and not to the latest stable release v1.7Documentation for other releases can be found by using the version selector in the top right of any doc page.

 To make sure you have a Kubernetes cluster that is ready for

 In order to configure the Ceph storage cluster, at least one of these local storage options are required:

 - Raw devices (no partitions or formatted filesystems)